-Each placement starts on 1st September and lasts for 9 months, with an expectation that trainees attend an average 32 hours training time per week.
+All placements start on 1st September and last for 10 months, with an expectation that trainees attend an average 32 hours training time per week.
 Trainees will receive a bursary of £1000 per month, to pay for rent, bills, food etc whilst they are in training.

 How do I apply?